AIMLAC-Convergence/Convergence/README.md

 ### Pre-requisites:

 You should have the `conda` environment manger installed.
 This ensures a consistent development environment - regardless of the machine you are using, in turn making issue-spotting simpler.
+Note that each submodule should also include a `requirements.txt` file which includes packages specific to the module which can then be installed with `pip` (will also be needed for containerisation).

 ### Step 1: Make a directory
 ```bash